Ant3ney/productivity-demo/README.md

+# App that authenticates users through super tokens

+Live app can be found at https://productivity-demo-client01.netlify.app

 ## Major issues

 Sign out doesn't always work.
 After testing my app with supertokens after a while, it would something not sign out when I call its dedicated signOut function